– I would like to hire you for a translation/interpretation. How can I do that?

 – How much does the translation cost?

 Translation costs are calculated per translation page, as defined by Montenegrin Court Interpreter Code (Official Gazette no. 52/2016 of 09th of August 2016) Price of the translation page with the stamp and seal of the Court Interpreter is defined by the very same Law (article 24.) and there isn’t much leeway for negotiation.
 The price of the regular translations may be negotiated but would depend on the length and field of translations.
 This would require making me privy to the text; only after evaluating the text, would I be able to give a quotation for the translation.

 Translation page, as defined by the Montenegrin law (Official Gazette no. 52/2016 of 09th of August 2016), is a text of 1800 characters with spaces.

-– Is there a possibility of a discount or paying in instalments?
+– Is there a possibility of a discount or paying in installments?

 There is a possibility of a discount, but it would depend on my evaluation of the text.
 I have been known to work pro bono – most often for charity or causes I care deeply about.

-Paying in instalments is not possible at this point in time, but I am hoping that as the banking in Montenegro progresses, this would become an option in the future.
+Paying in installments is not possible at this point in time, but I am hoping that as the banking in Montenegro progresses, this would become an option in the future.

 – Does the legal translation have any legal power?
 Is it legally binding?